Rome is a fantastic city and is probably on everyone’s itinerary who visits Italy or Europe for the first time.

 It is a very impressive building and there is no way that you can miss that sight!
 Still, it’s a little hard to imagine how this place might have “lived” in the past and I do hope that the tourism board or smart tour operators will find ways to use modern technology (like augmented reality) to give it that extra touch, to let people travel in time and to experience this stunning sight like it might have been centuries ago.

-Tip: Get the fast-track Colosseum tickets online before you go!
+Tip: Get the skip-the-line Colosseum tickets online before you go!

 The Pantheon is a former Roman temple, nowadays turned into a church.
 What makes it so special is the huge hole in its roof.
 No, this hole did not come from an earthquake or similar event.
 It’s there on purpose and it looks amazing when the sun shines through it.
 The Pantheon is one of the best preserved of all Ancient Roman buildings and its dome is the largest unreinforced concrete dome in the world.